 Many decades later, the first coffee drink made by roasting and grinding the seeds within those legendary beans would be born.
 And even though the aroma of coffee is powerful and sometimes even enough of a reward for brewing coffee, the truth of it is that coffee was mostly consumed because of caffeine.

 Nowadays, we as a society value caffeine greatly and heavily depend upon it.
 There is an ever-growing movement of coffee lovers that want more bang for their buck and turn to coffee such as robusta for a more caffeinated coffee that they can rely on.
-And it makes a lot of sense: arabica has half the caffeine and usually costs twice as much; robusta is generally more affordable than arabica, and it has a bold, robust taste that’s great for making beverages involving milk, cream, and so on.
-Just because it’s cheaper does not mean it is not good!
+And it makes a lot of sense: arabica has half the caffeine and usually costs twice as much; robusta is generally more affordable than arabica, and it has a bold, robust taste that’s great for making beverages involving milk, cream, non-dairy options and sugars.

 Another interesting fact here is that caffeine is everywhere.
-It is in most sodas, energy drinks, and even snacks.
+It is in most sodas, energy drinks, and even snacks– and it’s all derived and extracted from coffee beans!
 Whenever you want pure caffeine for putting into these products, there’s a few options—you can use arabica, which is costlier and less efficient, or you can use robusta beans.

 The sole existence of cheap robusta beans guarantees natural, safe caffeine as an additive.
 Because the alternative would be artificial caffeine, which is still being researched and could be potentially bad for your health.